SublimeText/InsertNums/README.md

     This ignores the number of selections which means that you can also have more or less values than selections.
 Especially useful when generating numbers from a single selection.

     - If there is more selections than numbers generated when processing the stop expression, all the remaining selections' text will be deleted.
-    - If there is more numbers generated than selections, all further numbers are joing by newlines (`"\n"`) and added to the last selection made.
+    - If there is more numbers generated than selections, all further numbers are joining by newlines (`"\n"`) and added to the last selection made.
 This can be the first selection if there is only one.

 - **reverse** (optional)